Insights from Engagedly’s State of AI in HRM, 2nd Edition Survey.

 You will create a silo mindset if you fail to provide the context and portray the bigger picture.
 Hence, employees wouldn’t appreciate the significance of their individual efforts.

-In line with this, you, as a manager, should be certain that the employees are aware of the broader vision and of how they fit within it.
+In line with this, you, as a manager, should be certain that the employees are aware of the broader vision and how they fit within it.

 Communicate the “why” behind the company’s strategy to the employees.
 To elaborate, why does the broader vision of the organization matter?
 What role does your team play?
 And, how valuable are employees’ contributions?